SasView/sasmodels/doc/guide/scripting.rst

 Using sasmodels through the bumps optimizer
 ===========================================

+Both bumps and sasmodels are included as part of the SasView distribution.
+The following assumes that bumps has been installed and the bumps command is available.
+Note that it may be necessary to set the path to sasmodels/sasview using *PYTHONPATH=path/to/sasmodels:path/to/sasview/src* to accomplish this.

 Like DirectModel, you can wrap data and a kernel in a *bumps* model with :class:`.bumps_model.Model` and create an :class:`.bumps_model.Experiment` that you can fit with the *bumps*